 Prater, 37, held the NFL record for the longest field goal make at 64 yards when he attempted the 68-yarder (his record was broken later in the day by Justin Tucker of the Baltimore Ravens).
 He didn't have enough leg to convert it, though, and Agnew capitalized with no time on the clock.
 Jaguars kicker Josh Lambo missed the extra point after Agnew's touchdown, so the Jaguars led 13-7 at halftime.

-This marked the second straight week where Agnew scored a special teams touchdown.
+This marks the second straight week where Agnew scored a special teams touchdown.
 He returned a kickoff 102 yards in Jacksonville's Week 2 loss to the Denver Broncos.

 In addition to Agnew’s 109-yard score, here were some of the other best highlights from Sunday’s Week 3 action: